Representations of Saint Anne and the Virgin Mary from the Middle Ages to the Early Modern Period

 5. In Mente Dei, in Gremio Annae: The Source and the Receptacle of Marian Immaculacy in Sixteenth-Century Piacenza

-Fiammetta Camagnoli
+Fiammetta Campagnoli

-6. Moving with Saint Anne.
-Representations of Anna Selbdritt between Central Europe and the Tyrolean Region
+6. Moving with Saint Anne: Representations of Anna Selbdritt between Central Europe and the Tyrolean Region

 Stefanie Paulmichl